 What are Backlinks & Why Are They Important for SEO?

 Essentially, backlinks are links that point to your website.
-These are seen by search engines as one website vouching for another.
-In 2015, backlinks are still a core component of Google’s algorithm and play a crucial role in how websites are ranked by Google in the organic search results.
+These are seen by search engines as one website vouching for another. backlinks are a core component of Google’s algorithm and play a crucial role in how websites are ranked by Google in the organic search results.

 In SEO terms, quality backlinks provide a mechanism for Google to trust a website, build authority and credibility.
 And you guessed it, in time, more authority translates into better and stronger organic rankings.